Poetic soul. Dramatic folk. Melodic bitch slaps.

 This was the start of ‘Antonia Vai Band’, and since then they have attracted a big audience on the underground music scene in Hungary.
 The band toured the country with alternative rock band Quimby, played at MR2 Akusztik, did a song with Sena (Irie Maffia) for Balcony TV and had a sold-out show at MÜPA, Palace of Arts, in June 2015.
 They then released “Remember How” together with Saiid from Akkezdet Phiai, which was the first single from the EP, ‘Tightrope’, released in February 2016.

 Antonia Vai released her fifth album “Ritual” in September 2017 which had a sold-out premier at Budapest’s at A38 club in Budapest.
-The making of the album took place on different continents, as Antonia decided to travel and create an album on the road. ”Ritual” is an alternative pop-soul album with influences from world music, recorded with musicians from Morocco, Hungary, Sweden and Brazil.
+The making of the album took place on different continents, as Antonia decided to travel and create an album on the road. ”Ritual” is an alternative pop-soul album with influences from world music, recorded and co-written with musicians from Morocco, Hungary, Sweden and Brazil.
 The songs are versatile in styles, from the dark tango “Love Song For An Ex” to the flamenco-R&B ”Warrior Soul” or the obscure pop-ballad ”The Witch”.

 Antonia about the album:

 ”I had to hit the road and be a nomad for a while to find my voice again.
 The result became Ritual.
 My inner revolution.
 A celebration of freedom, strength, mysticism, the woman in me.
 I sang myself through catastrophes and returned with these songs.”

 FIX TV, interjú (adás: 2015.06.09)

 We Love Budapest (cikk)

 Footer Magazin (cikk)